-No, the ASPCA Poison Control Center categorized zinnia species as non-toxic plants for cats.
-These attractive flowering plants don’t contain any dangerous elements that could hurt our feline friends.
+Zinnias are not toxic to cats.
+In fact, the ASPCA Poison Control Center categorizes zinnia species as non-toxic plants for our feline friends.

 Can Cats Eat Zinnia?